History of Finland: Economy

 The post-war period was a time of rapid economic growth and increasing social and political stability for Finland.
 The five decades after the Second World War saw Finland turn from a war-ravaged agrarian society into one of the most technologically advanced countries in the world, with a sophisticated market economy and high standard of living.

+The increased standard of living in the post-war period was reflected in the possession by households of a variety of consumer goods.
+In 1977, for example, 63.9% of households had a car, 68% a washing machine, 78% a vacuum cleaner, 49% a food mixer, 95% a television, 52% a cassette recorder, 65% a still camera and 93% a transistor radio, while in 1976 21% of households had a radio recorder, 55% a tape recorder, and 44% a record player.

 In 1991, Finland fell into a depression caused by a combination of economic overheating, fixed currency, depressed Western, Soviet, and local markets.
 Stock market and housing prices declined by 50%.
 The growth in the 1980s was based on debt and defaults started rolling in.
 GDP declined by 15% and unemployment increased from a virtual full employment to one fifth of the workforce.
 The crisis was amplified by trade unions' initial opposition to any reforms.
 Politicians struggled to cut spending and the public debt doubled to around 60% of GDP.
 Some 7–8% of GDP was needed to bail out failing banks and force banking sector consolidation.
 After devaluations the depression bottomed out in 1993.